 The gorges are located in the towns of Cubières-sur-Cinoble and Saint-Paul-de-Fenouillet in the Pyrénées-Orientales and have a length of 2km.
-There are sheer drops virtually along the entire route and enough hairpins to make a whirling dervish dizzy.
-A quick glance at the map at its sheer drops and serpentine twists and turns, confirms that this is no hype.
 Because its narrowness, it is impossible to turn back.
 The views are stunning for passengers but you can't stop for the driver to see the views too.
 The weather is unpredictable.
 Expect high winds often.